-2.2 Engineering Parameters for Structures
+2.2 Engineering Parameters for Structures.
+Or the sewer system is a combined flow system.
+No clear.

 The following Subsections summarize additional design parameters for use during final design.
 Applicability of the loads noted here needs to be qualified for use by the design professional for each individual situation.
 Special conditions may exist that have not yet been uncovered at this preliminary engineering stage in the Project.
 The authorities having jurisdiction may be consulted to confirm minimum design loads for any given area or type of construction.